 Days will average 8-10 hours in length plus 2-3 hours of individual practice and study time in the evening.
 Please arrive rested and free of other responsibilities during the course.
 If you are traveling, it is best to plan to schedule departures on the day following the last day of the course.

 Devil's Lake State Park, Baraboo, WI

-This thirty hour (3 day) course builds upon the existing skills of competent recreational climbers taking an in depth look at site selection, equipment, knot selection, anchor construction, rope systems, Leave No Trace practices, rescue and assistance skills as well as key instructional skills.
+This forty hour (4 day) course builds upon the existing skills of competent recreational climbers taking an in depth look at site selection, equipment, knot selection, anchor construction, rope systems, Leave No Trace practices, rescue and assistance skills as well as key instructional skills.
 Most importantly the course stresses blending these skills together to form a more seamless and efficient climbing experience for participants.
 There are a number of climbing areas where managing climbs from the top is the best choice.
 A site over water is a great example as are locations where the approach leads to the top and the cliff sides are too difficult to easily hike down or are pristine and would suffer from impact.
 However, top managed sites have different risks and require different skills from base managed sites to effectively manage climbing groups.
 These include the use of on anchor belays by both instructors and students and presents the subtle but important differences in systems that make life easy on the top.
 The course also addresses rescue and assistance skills such as escaping on harness and on anchor belays and raising systems.
 The basics of mechanical advantage systems are taught and raises are practiced through assisted locking devices.